Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Extended reference generation via teleoperation

 If $\bm e_{i,r,\text{imp}}$ is brought to 0, which is pursued in the QP control scheme, the corresponding closed-loop behaviour of the end effector will indeed resemble that of an impedance control law, as is shown in Appendix A.

 \textbf{Posture task:} To address redundancy when tracking a 6DOF impedance task using 7DOF robots, an additional degree of freedom has to be prescribed to preserve uniqueness of the QP solution, while enforcing stable null-space behaviour.
 We also want to make sure that the null-space configuration at the time of impact is identical between teleoperation and autonomous control, as the impact dynamics are configuration-dependent \cite{Aouaj2021}.
-We opt to do so by formulating a so-called posture task that defines a desired acceleration $\beta_{i,r}$ for a given joint as
+Without loss of generality, we chose to do so by formulating a so-called posture task that defines a desired acceleration $\beta_{i,r}$ for a given joint as

-where the signal ${\xi}_i:=\bm S{\bm q}_i$ prescribes the position of a given joint, and $k_{r,\text{pos}}$ is a user-defined proportional gain.
-The index of the joint for which the task is prescribed, in our approach joint 1, is determined using a selection matrix $\bm S \in \mathbb{R}^{1 \times 7}$.
-This is then used to define a corresponding task error
+where the signal ${\xi}_i:=\bm S{\bm q}_i$ with selection matrix $\bm S \in \mathbb{R}^{1 \times 7}$ prescribes the position of a given joint, and $k_{r,\text{pos}}$ is a user-defined proportional gain.
+The index of the joint for which the task is prescribed, in our approach joint 1, was selected with maximum shared workspace and manipulability of the robots as criteria.
+A corresponding task error is then defined as

 \textbf{Constraints:} To prevent the robots from exceeding any joint limits, constraints are defined that aim to prevent the robots from reaching the upper and lower limits of the joint positions, velocities and torques, defined as ${\bm q}_\text{max}, {\dot{\bm q}}_\text{max}$, ${\bm \tau}_\text{max}$ and ${\bm q}_\text{min}, {\dot{\bm q}}_\text{min}$, ${\bm \tau}_\text{min}$, respectively.
 Since the optimization variables are given by $\ddot{\bm q}_i$, the corresponding constraints are defined as in \cite{Bouyarmane2019} by